gnames/gnmatcher/README.md

 A user can find an example of a client for the service in this [test file][rest-client].

-The API is formally described in the [OpenAPI specification]
+The API is formally described in the [RESTful API documentation]

 ## Development